Here’s How Your Trade HPQ Aggressively Right Now

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HPQ starting from CHO ALEX, who sold 46,201 shares at the price of $19.90 back on Aug 31.
-After this action, CHO ALEX now owns 8,135 shares of HP Inc., valued at $919,490 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HPQ starting from Rivera Kim M, who sale 97,324 shares at the price of $19.35 back on Sep 14.
+After this action, Rivera Kim M now owns 105,899 shares of HP Inc., valued at $1,883,219 using the latest closing price.

-LORES ENRIQUE, the President and CEO of HP Inc., bought 13,500 shares at $15.36 during a trade that took place back on Jun 02, which means that LORES ENRIQUE is holding 397,150 shares at $207,422 based on the most recent closing price.
+CHO ALEX, the President, Personal Systems of HP Inc., sale 46,201 shares at $19.90 during a trade that took place back on Aug 31, which means that CHO ALEX is holding 8,135 shares at $919,490 based on the most recent closing price.

 Stock Fundamentals for HPQ